TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 - `@id` - REQUIRED the [DID] of the Agent
 - `role` - OPTIONAL a string or an array of strings as specified for the particular kind of transaction.
 Eg. `SettlementAddress` for [TAIP-3]
-- `controller` - OPTIONAL a [DID] of another Agent or Party that technically controls the agent in the context of this transaction
+- `for` - OPTIONAL a [DID] of another Agent or Party that this agent acts on behalf of in this transaction.
-- `policy` - OPTIONAL an array of [TAIP-7 Policies][TAIP-7]
+- `policies` - OPTIONAL an array of [TAIP-7 Policies][TAIP-7]

 Future TAIPs are encouraged to extend the agent model with additional functionality.